alexshink/vue3-clickout/README.md

 import { createApp } from 'vue';
 import App from './App.vue';

-import vClickaway from 'vue3-clickaway';
+import vClickout from 'vue3-clickout';

 createApp(App)
-  .use(vClickaway)
+  .use(vClickout)
   .mount('#app');
 ```